sqville/ville.Connect/README.md

 <!-- ROADMAP -->
 ## Roadmap

+* Create simple scenarios and connection types.
+(Completed)
-* Create and modify simple scenarios and connection types with the ability to export changes to a single json object (In progress)
+* Create and modify simple scenarios and connection types with the ability to export changes to a single json object.
+(In progress)
-* Add shapes and connections using UI (i.e. drag and drop) (In progress)
+* Add shapes and connections using a UI - i.e. drag and drop.
+(Not started)
-* Read from and export to, Excalidraw and Mermaidjs file formats (Not started)
+* Interop with other formats/tools - i.e. Excalidraw, draw.io, Lucidcharts.
+(Not started)

 <!-- LICENSE -->
 ## License